-LATINA HONODO TI' LATIN 2 HONORS This course reviews and builds on the grammatical and structural foundations established in Course #4325 Latin 1.
+LATIN 2 HONORS This course reviews and builds on the grammatical and structural foundations established in Course #4325 Latin 1.
 An emphasis is placed on reading and comprehending Latin.
-Students will learn all of Full year Credit: 1.0 the advanced grammar of the language and move on to their first experiences with Credit: 1.0 unadulterated Latin.
+Students will learn all of Full year the advanced grammar of the language and move on to their first experiences with Credit: 1.0 unadulterated Latin.
 Students will deepen their knowledge of Latin vocabulary through class work and assessments.
 The cultural focus will be on the evolution of the Roman state from monarchy to Republic and Republic to Empire with an emphasis on key figures and events in Roman history.
 NCAA approved course.
 Prerequisite: Departmental approval.
 Open to grades 10, 11, and 12.
 LATIN 3-4 LATIN This course is a survey of Latin literature sampling several genres including letters, oratory, LITERATURE epigram, history, narrative, philosophy, lyric and elegiac poetry.
-The survey is designed to further Course #4340 develop students' translation abilities as they review essential grammar and vocabulary.
-The Full year work will explore the boundaries of each genre and its specific application.
-Attention will also Credit: 1.0 be paid to the larger historical context of the authors and their works to provide students with an upper level understanding of Roman thought and custom.
+The survey is designed to Course #4340 further develop students' translation abilities as they review essential grammar and vocabulary.
+Full year The work will explore the boundaries of each genre and its specific application.
+Attention will Credit: 1.0 also be paid to the larger historical context of the authors and their works to provide students Credit.
+1.0 with an upper level understanding of Roman thought and custom.
 NCAA approved course.
+Offered 2020-2021 with all apper level understanding of Roman thought and eastons.
+New approved coarse.
 Offered 2020-2021 Prerequisite: Latin 2 and departmental approval.
-Latin 3-4 Latin Literature (4340) and Latin3-4 Caesar/Vergil (4360) are offered in alternate years only.
-In 2019-2020 Latin 3-4 Caesar/Vergil (4340) will be offered.
+Latin 3-4 Latin Literature (4340) and Latin 3-4 Caesar/Vergil (4360) are offered in alternate years only.
+In 2021-2022 Latin 3-4 Caesar/Vergil (4340) will be offered.
 In 2020-2021 Latin 3-4 Latin Literature will be offered.
 Open to grades 11 and 12.
 LATIN 3-4 This course will provide a broad exposure to Vergil's Aeneid and Caesar's Commentarii de CAESAR/VERGIL Bello Gallico.
-The course works to establish the larger political, historical, and literary Course #4360 contexts through which these literary works can best be understood.
-Special attention will be Full year paid to the authors' use of rhetorical and poetic figures of speech, diction, imagery, Credit: 1.0 manipulations of the Latin language, as well as the larger themes of both works.
+The course works to establish the larger political, historical, and literary contexts Course #4360 through which these literary works can best be understood.
+Special attention will be paid to the Full year authors' use of rhetorical and poetic figures of speech, diction, imagery, manipulations of the Credit: 1.0 Latin language, as well as the larger themes of both works.
 NCAA approved course.
-Offered 2019-2020 Prerequisite: Latin 2 and departmental approval.
+Offered 2021-2022 Prerequisite: Latin 2 and departmental approval.
 Latin 3-4 Latin Literature (4340) and Latin 3-4 Caesar/Vergil (4360) are offered in alternate years only.
-In 2019-2020 Latin 3-4 Caesar/Vergil (4360) will be offered.
+In 2021-2022 Latin 3-4 Caesar/Vergil (4360) will be offered.
 In 2020-2021 Latin 3-4 Latin Literature (4340) will be offered.
 Open to grades 11 and 12.
-LATIN This course is a survey of Latin literature and it also introduces students to the intensive study of LITERATURE major Latin authors, including Cicero, Ovid, and Catullus.
+LATIN This course is a survey of Latin literature and it also introduces students to the intensive study LITERATURE of major Latin authors, including Cicero, Ovid, and Catullus.
 The survey is designed to further HONORS develop students' translation abilities as they review essential grammar and vocabulary.
 Course #4355 Attention will also be paid to the larger historical context of the authors and their works.
 This Full year course alternates yearly with AP Latin.
 NCAA approved course.
-Credit: 1.0 0.00 1.0000 0.001 Prerequisite: Latin 2 and departmental approval.
+Credit: 1.0 Prerequisite: Latin 2 and departmental approval.
 Latin Literature Honors (4355) and AP Offered 2020-2021 Latin Caesar/Vergil (4365) are offered in alternate years only.
-In 2018-2019 AP Latin Caesar/Vergil (4365) will be offered.
-In 2018-2019 Latin Literature Honors will be offered.
+In 2021-2022 AP Latin Caesar/Vergil (4365) will be offer ed.
+In 2020-2021 Latin Literature Honors will be offered.
 Open to grades 11 and 12.
 This course may be offered for dual credit through Loyola University Chicago.
-More information will be provided to interested students at the beginning of 2020-2021 school year.
+More information will be provided to interested students at the Open to grades 11 and 12.
+This course may be offered for dual credit through Loyola